loadless/loadless/README.md

 <font align="left" size="3">
   <ul>
     <li>Create pages that do not load or refresh the page without writing any javascript code.</li>
-    <li>Modals and popups that normally require DOM manipulation can now be created without ever writing a line of javascript.</li>
+    <li>Modals and popups that normally require DOM manipulation can now be created very easily, right in HTML.</li>
     <li>Use transitions and animations to load pages without writing CSS.</li>
-    <li>Loadless can be customized to meet your needs (no javascript knowledge required).</li>
+    <li>Loadless can be customized to meet your needs.</li>
-    <li>Easy setup: you just need to add 2 CDN links.</li>
+    <li>Easy setup: you just need to add 2 CDN links (one optional CSS animations file).</li>
   </ul>
 </font>